Migration Guides

 Move state initialization methods to bevy::state #

 State has been moved to bevy::state.
 With it, App::init_state has been moved from a normal method to an extension trait.
-You may now need to import AppExtStates in order to use this method.
-(This trait is behind the bevy_app feature flag, which you may need to enable.)
+You may now need to import AppExtStates in order to use this method, if you don't use the prelude.
+(This trait is behind the bevy_state feature flag, which you may need to enable.)

 // 0.13